CCW’s review of water companies’ 2025-30 business plans

 But the WINEP/NEP must actually be deliverable – and get delivered.
 It must lead to tangible environmental improvements that customers can see or experience.

 CCW questions the deliverability of some of the larger programmes proposed in PR24.
-Some water companies have not managed to deliver the programmes they committed to in PR19 – most notably, Southern Water, Thames Water and United Utilities.
+Some water companies have not managed to deliver the programmes they committed to in PR19 – most notably, Southern Water and Thames Water.

 CCW is also disappointed to see that nature-based solutions have been taken out or reduced in some water companies’ plans in favour of building hard asset-based solutions.
 It’s quicker to produce concrete tanks than it is to design and install sustainable drainage solutions or partnership-based catchment management.
 Yet these nature-based solutions improve the environment and reduce the pressure on treatment processes.